-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2014 e) Recovery of deferred tax assets
+e) Recovery of deferred tax assets

-Deferred tax assets, including those arising from unutilised tax losses require management to assess the likelihood that the group comply with the relevant taxation legislation and will generate sufficient taxable earnings in future periods, in order to recognise and utilise those deferred tax assets.
+Deferred tax assets, including those arising from unutilised tax losses require management to assess the likelihood that the group complies with the relevant taxation legislation and will generate sufficient taxable earnings in future periods, in order to recognise and utilise those deferred tax assets.
 Estimates of future taxable income are based on forecast cash flows from operations and existing tax laws in the relevant jurisdictions.
 To the extent that cash flows and taxable income differ significantly from estimates, the ability of the group to realise the net deferred tax assets reported at the reporting date could be impacted.